enrico-dev/enrico/doc/source/methodology/cell_avg.rst

 Option 2 is a more desirable implementation for many reasons.
 It resembles a commonly-implemented optimization of global reduction, which involves a two-stage local and global reduction.
 The local reduction (averaging over local cells on each T/H rank) increases the amount of computation that is done in parallel.
-Furthermore, the local reduction reduces the message sizes in the final(accumulating local cells into global cells).
+Furthermore, the local reduction reduces the message sizes in the final global reduction (accumulating local cells into global cells).
 The pattern is shown :numref:`geom_conform_03`

 .. _geom_conform_03: